mmotl/dtc_persona_analysis/README.md

 ### 3. Provision Infrastructure

-Use the `Makefile` to run Terraform and create the GCS bucket.
+Use the `Makefile` to run Terraform and create the GCS bucket as an artifact store.
+*(Of course you can edit the docker-compose.yml and the necessary adaptions to only have a local artifact store,*.
+*get inspired by the [`docker-compose_local.yml`](./02_pipeline/mage-pipeline/docker-compose_local.yml) to only have a local artifact store!)*

 ```bash
 make tf_create